“God uses those with clean hands” Pastor Bill

 They trust in empty words and speak lies;

-The Lord sees the evil in the hearts of His people, and it does displease Him.
-But we bring these to the cross of Christ in faith, seeking and receiving His forgiveness for them.
-As additional sins crop up, will people of faith lose our salvation over them?
+As additional sins crop up, and they surely will, do people of faith lose our salvation because of them?
 No. No one is perfect and without sin, and we all need a daily cleansing as we confess our sins before God.
-He will forgive us as we seek to turn away from our wrongs and to forgive those who wrong us, as well.
+He will forgive us as we seek to turn away from our wrongs, and to forgive those who have wronged us, as well.

-Because of peoples’ lack of success in following His moral commandments on our own, God tells us through Isaiah that He had decided to do something about it Himself.
-He decided to become the sacrifice for our sin in the person of His righteous, only begotten Son, Jesus Christ, the foundation of God’s ministry of reconciliation with us.
-He would bring His own righteousness to us for His eternal glory and our eternal salvation.
+Because of peoples’ lack of success in following God’s moral commandments on our own, Isaiah reveals that God decided to do something about it Himself.
+He became the sacrifice for our sins in the person of His only begotten Son, Jesus Christ.
+Jesus became the foundation of God’s ministry of reconciliation with us.
+He brought His own righteousness to us for His eternal glory and for our eternal salvation.

 15 …Then the Lord saw it, and it displeased Him